-Particulars As at 31.03.2020 As at 31.03.2019 Commitments Estimated amount of contracts remaining to be executed on Capital Account and not provided for (net of advances) 5.86 4.40 Contingent Liabilities Claims against the Company not acknowledged debts 0.55 0.55 Disputed Demand for Additional Sales Tax on Central Sales Tax pertaining to the year 1998-99.
-The matter is pending before the Assistant Commissioner, Fast Track Assessment Circle - I, Coimbatore.
+Particulars As at 31.03.2021 As at 31.03.2020 Commitments Estimated amount of contracts remaining to be executed on Capital Account and not provided for (net of advances) 1.82 5.86 Export obligation under EPCG / Advance License Scheme to be fulfilled.
+The Company is confident of meeting its obligations under the Schemes within the stipulated Period.
+2.32 1.38 Contingent Liabilities Claims against the Company not acknowledged debts 0.55 0.55 Disputed Demand for Additional Sales Tax on Central Sales Tax pertaining to the year 1998-99.
+The matter is pending before the Assistant Commissioner, Fast Track Assessment Circle-I, Coimbatore.
 The amount has been paid under protest and writ petition is pending with Madras High Court.
 0.01 0.01 Disputed Demand for Additional Sales Tax on Central Sales Tax pertaining to the year 1999-2000.
-The matter is pending before the Assistant Commissioner, Fast Track Assessment Circle - I, Coimbatore.
+The matter is pending before the Assistant Commissioner, Fast Track Assessment Circle-I, Coimbatore.
 The amount has been paid under protest and writ petition is pending with Madras High Court.
-0.01 0.01 Disputed Excise Duty on Inter Unit transfer of Machinery-Duty ₹ 0.76 Crores and penalty ₹ 0.76 Crores.
-The Appellate Tribunal has passed the order and the matter is pending before Jurisdiction Officer 1.52 1.52
+0.01 0.01 Disputed Excise Duty on Inter Unit transfer of Machinery-Duty Rs.0.76 Crores and penalty 0.76 Crores.
+The Appelate tribunal has passed the order and the matter is pending before jurisdiction 1.52 1.52